 - Good picture detail and sharpness

-- Side angle viewing not great but is comparable to other budget LED-LCD TVs
+- Side angle viewing is not great but is comparable to other budget LED-LCD TVs

 - Colors could be richer and more vibrant